Miragon/miranum-docs/README.md

 ### Troubleshooting checklist
 Have you pulled latest from `main`?
 Have you run npm install?
-When we update dependencies in the project, they don't automatically update in your environment.
+When we update dependencies in the project, they don't automatically get updated in your environment.
 You'll need to run npm install occasionally to acquire dependency updates locally.

 ## Configuration